top of page

 • Victims were typically Italian grocers and their families, though the motive was never clearly racial or financial.

-• There was no sexual assault, and little in the way of forensic evidence.
+• There was little in the way of forensic evidence (policework of the time period left a lot to be desired).

 Some notable cases:

-Attacked in their bed.
-Catherine’s throat was slashed so violently she was nearly decapitated.
-Joseph followed soon after.
+Attacked in their bed, throats violently slashed.
 A straight razor was found nearby.
+It had been taken from their own house.
 A message was scrawled on the wall:

 “Mrs. Joseph Maggio will sit up tonight just like Mrs. Toney.”